Anubhav7070/exam-portal-final/exam-portal-backend/MIGRATION_SUMMARY.md

 ## Overview

-Successfully migrated the Exam Portal backend from Supabase to MongoDB with Mongoose ODM.
+Successfully migrated the Examinia backend from Supabase to MongoDB with Mongoose ODM.

 ## Changes Made